 Barbie’s official birthday represents her public debut at the 1959 American International Toy Fair in New York.
 She stood 11 inches tall and was dressed for a pool party in her black and white striped one-piece.
 Barbie was instantly recognizable as the only toy in the doll aisle that wasn’t modeled as a baby or a little kid—having a grown woman as a plaything for children was an entirely new concept.
 One thing she didn't have at first?
 A belly button.
 That was added to her design more than 40 years later, in 2000.

 2. She was designed by an engineer who used to work for the Pentagon.

 Jack Ryan began his career as an engineer, making missiles for the Pentagon, but was eventually hired away by Mattel for his “space-age savvy” and knowledge of materials (meaning, he’d be able to make high-quality, well-functioning toys).
 His designs helped give Barbie her twistable waist and “click click” knee joints.

 3. She was based on an R-rated German doll.

 Though Ryan designed Barbie, the concept came from Mattel co-founder Ruth Handler.
-Handler was traveling through Europe with her kids when she came across the Germany-born Bild Lilli doll, who was anything but kid-friendly: Lilli was a high-class call girl who began her life as a comic and was sold in smoke shops, adult toy stores, and other not-kid-friendly places.
-But Handler, who had mentioned the idea of an adult doll to her Mattel exec husband before, liked what she saw.
-Though her husband had initially balked at the idea, the Lilli dolls sold him on the concept.
+Handler was traveling through Europe with her kids when she came across a German Bild Lilli doll, who was anything but kid-friendly: Lilli was a high-class call girl who began her life as a comic and was sold in smoke shops and adult toy stores.
+But Handler—who had mentioned the idea of an adult doll to her Mattel exec husband before—liked what she saw.
+Her husband Elliot had initially balked at the idea, but the Lilli dolls sold him on the concept.